top of page

 The noun 'loyalist' has a straightforward etymology rooted in the word 'loyal.'
 'Loyal' itself can be traced back to the Old French word 'loial,' which meant 'faithful' or 'true to one's obligations.'
 The Old French term was derived from the Latin word 'legalis,' which denoted 'pertaining to the law' or 'legal.'
 Over time, 'loyal' came to signify steadfast devotion and faithfulness, especially in the context of one's allegiance to a person, group, cause, or organization.
 Therefore, a 'loyalist' is someone who embodies the quality of being loyal, remaining unwaveringly devoted and supportive to their chosen cause, demonstrating allegiance and fidelity even in challenging circumstances.

-Quiz: Find the meaning of loyalist
+Find the correct meaning of the noun loyalist:

 Try Again!